agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccountsApi.md

 Foreign key fields are: `TenantId, LanguageId, TimezoneId, DateFormatId`

 ### Create a new record of Account
-* If the value in the `Id,Username, ExternalId` fields are empty then action insert a new record according input parameter entity record structure (`AccountData`).
+* If the value in the `Id, Username, ExternalId` fields are empty then action insert a new record according input parameter entity record structure (`AccountData`).
 * If the value in the `Username, ExternalId` and `Id` fields are empty then action insert a new record according input parameter entity record structure (`AccountData`).
-* If the `Id,Username, ExternalId` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.
+* If the `Id, Username, ExternalId` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.

 The response body will contain the object of the created record if the call is successful.
 Method returns an extended `Account` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.